mic45219/learngit/readme.txt

 Git has a mutable index called stage.

 add the word
-i no have other thing
+i no have other

-this is branch dev thing
+this is master doing